Henrietta Edwards: Biography

-Edwards and her family returned to the Northwest Territories in 1904, where her husband was posted to Fort Macleod as a medical officer to the Blood tribe.
+Edwards and her family returned to the Northwest Territories around 1903, where her husband was posted to Fort Macleod as a medical officer to the Blood tribe.

 During the latter period of the First World War, when supplies and morale were at a low, the Government of Canada selected individuals to assist in an advisory capacity about how to invoke stricter conservation measures.
 Mrs. Edwards was part of the selected committee, and it was the first time in Canadian history that a woman had been called upon for a review of public policy with the Government.

-Edwards wrote two books about women and the legal problems she was trying to overcome, Legal Status of Canadian Women (1908) and Legal Status of Women in Alberta (1921).
+Edwards wrote two books about women and the legal problems she was trying to overcome: Legal Status of Canadian Women (1908) and Legal Status of Women in Alberta (1921).
 She worked with Louise McKinney, Irene Parlby and Emily Murphy to "lobby the Alberta government for recognition of dower and matrimonial property rights."
 This friendship and collaboration would be called upon again to fight for the Persons Case in the late 1920s, which established that Canadian women were eligible to be appointed senators and more generally, that Canadian women had the same rights as Canadian men with respect to positions of political power.

 Edwards was buried in Mount Pleasant Municipal Cemetery, Edmonton.
 The memorial erected to her memory reads "Let her own works praise her.
 Her delight was in the law of the Lord" Her date of death on the memorial is given as 9 November 1931.
 Her date of death is listed as 10 November 1931 in the Canadian Encyclopedia.